wtRinaldi/portfolio/content/about.md

 ::

 ::Paragraph
-In every project I undertake, my goal is to deliver not just a product, but an experience.
-I pay meticulous attention to detail, ensuring that every element of the user interface is intuitive, visually appealing, and optimized for performance across various devices and screen sizes.
+I aim to deliver more than just a product—I create polished, thoughtful experiences.
+I pay close attention to detail, design with responsiveness in mind, and ensure that every interface is both functional and visually engaging across all devices.
 ::

 ::Paragraph
-By adhering to the principles outlined in the book "Clean Code," I strive to cultivate readable and maintainable code, thereby safeguarding the future success of the organization and preventing the accumulation of technical debt.
+Inspired by the principles in *Clean Code*, I focus on writing maintainable, scalable code that supports long-term success and minimizes technical debt.
 ::

 ::ContentH2